 The awards are given annually to honor individuals in the media or media-related fields who have advanced national understanding of the 21st-century challenges of criminal justice reform.

-Koenig and Packnett will receive their awards at a special dinner at John Jay College of Criminal Justice in New York on Feb.
+Koenig and Packnett received their awards at a special dinner at John Jay College of Criminal Justice in New York on Feb.
 21.

 Koenig’s Serial program which launched its first season in 2014, is credited with bringing mainstream attention to podcasting.
 Episodes have been downloaded more than 420 million times and have attracted new audiences to the issues of justice reform.
 The third season, covering the criminal justice system in Cleveland, premiered in late 2018.